-- CoCs cannot receive bonus projects unless they competitively rank projects based on how they improve system performance.

-- HUD prioritizes funding for CoCs that demonstrate ability to reallocate lower performing projects to higher performing projects.
+- CoCs cannot receive bonus funds unless they demonstrate that projects are evaluated and ranked based on the degree to which they improve system performance. - HUD prioritizes funding for CoCs that demonstrate ability to reallocate lower performing projects to higher performing projects. - Alignment with CoC and HUD priorities

-- □ In response

-- Reallocation

-- Low grant utilization

-- Operating under capacity

-- Lower performing projects

-- Operating significantly out of Compliance

-- System Performance

-- Performance Based Criteria

-- Special populations

-- Project effectiveness

-- □ Alignment with CoC and HUD priorities